dilek-ergul/Hotel-Site/README.md

 ![Screenshot](hs-blogs-2.png)
 ![Screenshot](hs-blogs-3.png)
 ## Description
-Hotel webiste created by me involving Flexbox.
+Hotel webiste created by Dilek Ergül involving Flexbox.
 Created with the help of the tutorials on Udemy course "Komple Uygulamalı Web Geliştirme Eğitimi [2025]" by Sadık Turan.
 ## How to Use
 Open this website in a browser: https://dilek-ergul.github.io/Hotel-Site/